dell/csm-docs/content/docs/getting-started/installation/kubernetes/cosi/offline/_index.md

   - Determine required images by parsing the driver Helm charts
   - Perform an image `pull` of each image required
   - Save all required images to a file by running `docker save` or `podman save`
-  - Build a `tar.gz` file containing the images as well as files required to instal the driver
+  - Build a `tar.gz` file containing the images as well as files required to install the driver

 The resulting offline bundle file can be copied to another machine, if necessary, to gain access to the desired image registry.